jfrog/jfrog-azure-devops-extension/README.md

 # Pull Requests
 We welcome pull requests from the community!
+## Guidelines
-Before creating your first pull request, please join our contributors community by signing [JFrog's CLA](https://secure.echosign.com/public/hostedForm?formid=5IYKLZ2RXB543N).
+* Before creating your first pull request, please join our contributors community by signing [JFrog's CLA](https://secure.echosign.com/public/hostedForm?formid=5IYKLZ2RXB543N).
+* Pull requests should be created on the *dev* branch.
+* Please make sure the code is covered by tests.

 # Release Notes
 See the release notes [here](https://www.jfrog.com/confluence/display/RTF/VSTS+and+TFS+Artifactory+Extension#VSTSandTFSArtifactoryExtension-ReleaseNotes).